imlogang-organization/infrastructure/README.md

 # Logan Infrastructure
 This is the terraform repository that controls Logan's Infrastructure to a point.

-Most notabley, this handles the secrets in all Kubernetes Namespaces execpt `circleci-server`.
+Most notably, this handles the secrets in all Kubernetes Namespaces execpt `circleci-server`.

 This will also handle the creation of new buckets in my locally hosted MiniO, my single EC2 instance in AWS and eventually, my Docker host internally.